mccoyJosh/ClassInfo/SDEV120/M07/Day2/1_array_intro.md

 # Storing Data in Arrays, like actually on a computer

-Rules per the textbook:

-- An array is a list of data items in contiguous memory locations.
-- Each data item in an array is an element.
-- Each array element is the same data type; by default, this means that each element is the same size.
-- Each element is differentiated from the others by a subscript, which is a whole number.
-- Usable subscripts for an array range from 0 to one less than the number of elements in an array.
-- Each array element can be used in the same way as a single item of the same data type.

 Within a computer, arrays are organized one after each other.
 If variables are just references to a specific address in the computer